 Matt and Kristine shared what mattered most, the centerpiece of their lives, Freedom Fidos.
-Recovering from a bomb explosion during his last stint in Afghanistan, Matt retired from his beloved army.
-Shortly after he also lost his pet of 15 years.
+After multiple deployments to Bosnia, Macedonia, and Iraq, Matt retired from his beloved army.
+Shortly after, he also lost his pet of 15 years.
 His path to finding a new canine friend led him to a dog shelter in Athens, Georgia.
 The puppy who later became Brinks introduced himself.

-Like all high energy pups with above average intelligence, he was high maintenance.
-This prompted Matt to learn about dog training.
+Like all high energy pups with above-average intelligence, he was high maintenance.
+Brinks prompted Matt to learn about dog training.
 Their life’s journey was just the beginning.
 A life-saving thread weaved from love and devotion bonded Brinks and Matt.

-After many times, where Brinks saved Matt’s life, Matt discovered that he and Brinks have a new mission… their truest life purpose.
+After many times, where Brinks saved Matt’s life, Matt discovered that he and Brinks have a new mission their truest life purpose.
 Freedom Fidos would bring the gifts of love and independence to disabled military vets and others with physical and psychological challenges.
-They deserved their own devoted service canines just like Brinks.
+They deserved their faithful service canines as well, just like Brinks.
 And the dedicated volunteers and donors make sure that sheltered dogs find a forever home.
-This helps disabled vets to receive the much needful companionship of service dogs at no cost.
+Freedom Fidos helps disabled vets to receive the much needful companionship of service dogs at no cost.

-Matt Burgess continues to serve bravely our country.
+Matt Burgess continues to serve our country bravely.

 I could write on the sound economics of Matt’s repurposing of resources, both human and canine.
-And there’s a story of the many people that have given precious time to ensure that Matt and Brinks realize their priceless dream.
-But do we quantify the repairs deep to the broken soul?
+And there’s a story of the many people that have given precious resources to ensure that Matt and Brinks realize their priceless dreams.
+But how do we quantify the repairs deep to the broken soul?